Arrival in Auckland, New Zealand

 Spectacular sunrise

-Shakespear Regional Park, named after the Shakespear family who bought the land from local Maori in the 1880s, has so many walking trails.
-We are definitely going to walk on a few of these in the next few months.
+Shakespear Regional Park, named after the Shakespear family who bought the land from local Maori in the 1880’s, has so many walking trails.
+We’re definitely going to walk on more of these in the next couple of months.

-The locals we have met since our arrival in New Zealand have all been very friendly so far.
-As foreigners it had a big impact on us and something we will always remember.
+The locals we have met since our arrival in New Zealand have all been very friendly and helpful.
+To be welcomed like this is something we will always remember.

-We were now ready to find our own accommodation for the next few months and to see more of New Zealand.
+It was now time to find our own accommodation for the next few months and to discover more of New Zealand.

 On our first visit to New Zealand